Book a Tour →

 Gallery of Modern Art (GOMA)

-One of Australia's premier art institutions with a permanent collection of Australian and international modern art, and world-class temporary exhibitions that rival any major capital.
+One of Australia's premier art institutions with a permanent collection of Australian and international modern art, and world-class temporary exhibitions.
+In 2026, GOMA Friday Nights returns May–June: Olafur Eliasson: Presence transforms the gallery into an after-dark art and cocktail destination every Friday.
 Entry to the permanent collection is free.

-Free entry · South Bank · Allow 2+ hours
+Free permanent collection · South Bank · Allow 2+ hours

 South Bank Parklands

-Brisbane's riverside precinct is genuinely extraordinary — Streets Beach (the only inner-city artificial beach in Australia), the Arbour rainforest walk, the Wheel of Brisbane, and the vibrant Stanley Street dining strip all within a short walk of each other.
+Brisbane's riverside precinct is genuinely extraordinary — Streets Beach (the only inner-city artificial beach in Australia), the Arbour rainforest walk, the Wheel of Brisbane, and the vibrant Stanley Street dining strip all within a short walk.
+The precinct also hosts QPAC, GOMA, and the Queensland Museum.

 Free · South Bank · All day